Riz Ortolani

 Riziero "Riz" Ortolani (/it/; 25 March 1926 – 23 January 2014) was an Italian composer, conductor, and orchestrator, predominantly of film scores.
 He scored over 200 films and television programs between 1955 and 2014, with a career spanning over fifty years.

 Internationally, he is best known for his genre scores, notably his music for mondo, giallo, horror, and Spaghetti Western films.
 His most famous composition is "More," which he wrote for the infamous film Mondo Cane.
 It won the 1964 Grammy Award for Best Instrumental Theme and was nominated for the Academy Award for Best Original Song at the 36th Academy Awards.
 The song was later covered by Frank Sinatra, Kai Winding, Andy Williams, Roy Orbison, and others.

 Ortolani received many other accolades, including four David di Donatello Awards, three Nastro d'Argento Awards, and a Golden Globe Award for Best Original Song.
 In 2013, he received a Lifetime Achievement from the World Soundtrack Academy.

 Early life

 Ortolani was born on 25 March 1926 in Pesaro, Italy.
 He was the youngest of six children.
-Ortolani's father, a postal worker, gave his son a violin at age 4.
+Ortolani's father, a postal worker, gave his son a violin at age four.
 Ortolani later switched to flute after injuring his elbow in a car accident.
 He studied at the Conservatorio Statale di Musica "Gioachino Rossini" in his hometown of Pesaro before moving to Rome in 1948 and finding work with the RAI orchestra.
 Though the chronology is unclear, he also likely served as a musician in the Italian Air Force orchestra, formed a Jazz ensemble, and came to the United States as a Jazz musician in Hollywood, all before scoring his first film.

 Ortolani married Katyna Ranieri in 1956.
+The couple had one daughter, Rizia.